ffelipeaom/ffelipeaom/README.md

 ### About me:
-I am a Data Science and Analytics student from Brazil.
+I am a Data Science student from Brazil.

 Contact me at felipeaom@gmail.com
 <!--